 In the United States, approximately three to four million adults have depersonalization/derealization disorder.
-In the UK it is estimated that around 600,000 people have the disorder.
+In the UK, it is estimated that around 600,000 people have the condition.

-Is it common for people to have episodes fo depersonalization and/or derealization?
+Is it common for people to have episodes of depersonalization and/or derealization?

 According to the National Alliance on Mental Illness (NAMI), approximately 75% experience at least one depersonalization/derealization episode.
-Only 2% will meet the criteria for a diagnosis with the disorder by having chronic episodes.
+Only 2% will meet the criteria for diagnosing the disorder by having chronic episodes.

 How old does a person have to be to have the disorder?

-Most people get diagnosed with depersonalization/derealization disorder when they are adults, however, most symptoms begin around 16 years of age.
+Most people get diagnosed with depersonalization/derealization disorder when they are adults; however, most symptoms begin around 16.

 Can you have any other mental disorders at the same time as depersonalization/denationalization?

 It is not uncommon to have other mental disorders while experiencing depersonalization/derealization.
-Some of the conditions that may be experienced along with disassociative disorders are:
+Some of the conditions that may be encountered along with disassociative disorders are: